Cnut the Great, King of England, Denmark, and Norway

 Cnut’s North Sea Empire: Red = Countries where Cnut was king, Orange = Countries where rulers submitted to Cnut, Yellow = Countries who were allies of Cnut; Credit – By Soerfm – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=65042103

 Cnut’s first wife was Ælfgifu of Northampton, daughter of Ælfhelm, Ealdorman of Northumbria.
-In 1006, her father and brothers came under suspicion of consorting with the Danes in northern England.
+In 1006, her father and brothers were suspected of consorting with the Danes in northern England.
 Her father was murdered and her brothers were blinded, probably at the command of Æthelred II.
 When Sweyn Forkbeard invaded England, the people of the north, many of them of Scandinavian descent, immediately submitted to him.
 He then married his son Cnut to Ælfgifu to seal their loyalty.

 After Cnut’s conquest of England in 1016, he married Emma of Normandy, the widow of King Æthelred II.
-At that time, it was acceptable to put aside one wife and take another.
+At that time, it was acceptable to put aside one wife and take another wife.
 Exactly how Cnut’s second marriage affected Ælfgifu’s status is unknown but there is no evidence to suggest that she was repudiated.
 In fact, in 1030, after the defeat and death of King Olaf II of Norway by forces loyal to Cnut, Cnut sent Ælfgifu with their eldest son Sweyn to govern Norway.
-Their rule was considered oppressive by the Norwegians and they were expelled in 1035.
+The Norwegians considered their rule oppressive and they were expelled in 1035.
 Magnus the Good, a son of Olaf II, then became King of Norway.
 There are no records of Ælfgifu after 1036 but it is unknown when she died.

 Cnut and Ælfgifu had two sons: